B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: Experiments

 \subsection{Further Analysis and Discussion}

-In this section, we analyze the relationship between the robustness to AVIs and factors such as model structure, training data, and training methods, using evaluation results from various LVLMs.
-Despite the differences in LVLMs' structures and training data, the overall framework remains consistent, involving visual encoders, Large Language Models (LLMs), and feature interactors (adapters).
+In this section, we analyze the relationship between the robustness of B-AVIs and factors such as model structure, training data, and training methods, using evaluation results from various LVLMs.
+Despite the differences in LVLMs' structures and training data, the overall framework remains consistent, involving vision encoders, Large Language Models (LLMs), and feature interactors (adapters).
 While we strive to control variables as much as possible, it is challenging to strictly control them due to variations in models' configurations.
 However, this analysis still provides valuable insights and conjectures.